 Music supervisors place music in media such as movies, television shows, video games, and commercials.
 They work with studios, musicians, and their representatives to select appropriate music, and then secure the licenses to use it.
 The nature of the work makes being a music supervisor a high-stress job at times, and a music supervisor's pay is based on a project's budget.

 To understand this career, consider a music supervisor working on a movie production.
 First, they meet with the production team to find out what kind of music the movie needs.
 The producers may have specific tracks in mind, or they may have a general idea of the kind of music or feel they want.

 The supervisor then finds appropriate music and begins the licensing process.
 There may be several licenses needed per song, and the final approval cannot come until filming is complete.
 Music supervisors often have a small window of time to secure licensing ahead of a movie's release date.

 Music supervisors typically earn flat fees for their work.
 The amount of money they earn is based on the size of project budgets.
 Most television music supervisors, for instance, get paid a few thousand per episode, while the most sought-after music supervisors earn upwards of $200,000 for their services for major movie productions.
 Music supervisors sometimes negotiate royalties on soundtracks and receive bonuses if the productions on which they work surpass pre-determined earnings thresholds.

 How to Become a Music Supervisor

-Like most music careers, there isn't a clear path towards becoming a music supervisor.
+Like most music careers, there isn't a clear path to becoming a music supervisor.
 Some aspiring music supervisors take classes to become knowledgeable about music licensing rules, so to that end, music business classes can help.